teachingbeforedying/a-user-interface/README.md

 ## About
 This is an infinite whiteboard with interactive elements.
 Originally designed for students to manipulate math objects.
+Can be used for presentations or games or both at the same time.
 Open for any kind of improvement, or degeneration.

 ## Key features